WFFT-TV: News operation

-WFFT presently broadcasts 17 hours of locally produced newscasts each week (with three hours each weekday, and an hour each on Saturdays and Sundays); in addition, the station also airs a half-hour weekly sports wrap-up show, titled The Locker Room, airing on Sunday evenings after the 10 p.m. newscast.
+As of August 2026, news programming on WFFT is produced by WPTA's 21Alive News operation.
+WFFT broadcasts 29 1/2 hours of newscasts each week (with 5 1/2 hours each weekday and one hour each on Saturday and Sunday mornings).
+Exclusive to WFFT are a two-hour newscast at 7 a.m. (during which Good Morning America and Today respectively air on WPTA's ABC and NBC subchannels), a half-hour newscast at 6:30 p.m., and a one-hour newscast at 10 p.m., all on weekdays.

 For most of the station's history, WFFT did not have a regular newscast.
-In 1980, it formed its initial news department and aired a half-hour prime time news program known as The 10 O’Clock Report; this was established during a time of heavy competition from other newscasts.
+In 1980, it formed its initial news department and aired a half-hour prime time news program known as The 10 O'Clock Report; this was established during a time of heavy competition from other newscasts.
 As an independent, WFFT did not have network shows that could lead into its newscast, so consistent viewership and ratings were difficult to maintain.
 The news team consisted of only five people, and personnel would shoot and edit their own video.
 After that broadcast's cancellation a year later, WFFT delivered news bulletins in prime time for almost two decades.

-On April 6, 2009, the station launched its second news operation and prime time broadcast known as Fox Fort Wayne News First at 10 (now Fox 55 News First at 10 since March 2018).
+On April 6, 2009, the station launched its second news operation and prime time broadcast known as Fox Fort Wayne News First at 10 (later Fox 55 News First at 10 after March 2018).
 It was the last Fox affiliate in Indiana to launch a news department, but the only local affiliate in the country to launch a new newscast in 2009.
 Airing for 35 minutes on weeknights and anchored by broadcast veteran Jim Blue, the show competed with a half-hour 10 p.m. newscast on WISE-DT2 that was produced by WPTA and WISE-TV's Indiana's NewsCenter operation.
 As with the 1980 production, personnel served as multi-platform journalists, shooting and editing their own stories.
 There was no sports department until the newscast's expansion following the loss of the Fox affiliation.
 The newscast was the only one in Fort Wayne to receive an Emmy Award nomination for "Best Evening Newscast" from the National Academy of Television Arts and Sciences-Lower Great Lakes Chapter that year.

 When the station became an independent on August 1, 2011, WFFT expanded the 10 p.m. newscast to one hour; the newscast then expanded to weekend evenings on October 1, 2011 (also running for one hour); the Thursday preceding the latter expansion (September 29), WFFT became the first television station in the Fort Wayne market to begin broadcasting its local newscasts in high definition.